 The rest of the imperfections were taken care of by using the planner again on the top.

-I did a good bit of research in advance of this project and found the often repeated tip of dividing the tabletop into 4 quadrants helpful in finding and removing your high and low places.
-Once your problem areas are marked you can plane the surface until it is level all the way across.
+I did a good bit of research before this project and found the often repeated tip of dividing the tabletop into 4 quadrants helpful in finding and removing your high and low places.
+Once your problem areas are marked, you can plane the surface until it is level all the way across.

 As the planner removed high spots it created these divots.
 Those were easily removed by adjusting the dial by small increments and running the planner over the area several times.

 When the table was nice and level, it was time to start sanding with an orbital sander and 80 grit sand paper.